joar12345/joar12345/README.md

-- 👋 Hi, I’m @joar12345 ab seo assistant
+- 👋 Hi, I’m @joar12345 a SEO assistant
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...IslanderExpeditions.com
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...IslanderExpeditions.com
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...IslanderExpeditions.com
-- 📫 How to reach me ...
+- 📫 How to reach me ...IslanderExpeditions.com

 <!---
 joar12345/joar12345 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.